dart-lang/language/working/augmentation-libraries/feature-specification.md

     **TODO: Instead of making this an error, should we add a syntax that lets the augmentation dynamically detect whether there is an original body to wrap?**

-*   If multiple augmenting libraries augment the same original function.

-    **TODO: Should we allow this?
-The order is defined, so we could let them nest arbitrarily deeply.**

 **TODO: Should we allow augmenting functions to add parameters?
 If so, how does this interact with type checking calls to the function?**